 “Are there SAVIs in other cities?” is a question that I get occasionally, and the answer is certainly yes.
 Many community and neighborhood organizations are part of a netowrk called the National Neighborhood Indicators Partnership (NNIP).
 NNIP is a collaboration of the Urban Institute and local partners in 35 cities to further the development and use of neighborhood-level information systems for community building and local decision-making.
 Not all partners have a robust community information system like SAVI, but they are all committed to the electronic dissemination of neighborhood-level information for improved decision-making.NNIP hosts meetings twice a year in rotating partner cities to strengthen the peer learning network and advance the agenda of the network.
 Earlier this month I attended the spring meeting that was held in St. Louis, Mo.
-Here is a map of the current partner cities.

 Here are some takeaways from NNIP in general and the St Louis meeting in particular.

 The Unconference format is a great way to go

 If you are planning a large meeting or small conference, consider the “Unconference” or “Camp” format.
 In this type of conference, attendees set the agenda by proposing session topics and then attendees are free to choose which sessions to attend and even come and go until they find the right session.

 NNIP partners use a myriad of technology solutions.
 The partners come from many different types of organizations such as universities (like us), governmental agencies, foundations, and standalone nonprofits.
 It’s a hotbed of activity for open-source software with many partners utilizing and sharing their successes during the gathering.

 We learned about “Rebound Neighborhoods”